Home/Tours/Ha Giang Loop 3 Days 3 Nights

 Frequently Asked Questions

-Lan Ha Bay is the southern extension of Halong Bay, located near Cat Ba Island.
-It has the same stunning limestone karst scenery but receives far fewer tourists — giving you a more peaceful, uncrowded experience.
-Most of our premium cruises operate in Lan Ha Bay for this reason.
+Lan Ha Bay is the southern extension of Halong Bay, near Cat Ba Island.
+It has similar limestone scenery but often feels quieter.
+Many premium cruises operate around Lan Ha Bay for a calmer overnight route.